-A time series of SST and chlorophyll-a concentration (CHL-a; an indicator of primary productivity biomass) (Figure J-9) in the eastern tropical Pacific (ETP) from 5°N to 5°S-the same latitudinal band used in the ONI-was explored to show the variability in these variables across space and time using time-longitude Hovmöller diagrams.
-The SST time series show mean monthly values from 1993-2022, while that for CHL-a concentrations covers data for 2003-2022 due limitations with data availability.
-The SST plot (Figure J-9, top panel) clearly shows the extension of warmer waters during the extreme El Niño events of 1997-1998 and 2015-2016 and cooler waters during the strong La Niña events in 1999-2000, 2007-2008 and 2010-2011 across the ETP.
+A time series of SST and chlorophyll-a concentration (CHL-a; an indicator of primary productivity biomass) (Figure J-9) in the eastern tropical Pacific (ETP) from 5°N to 5°S-the same latitudinal band used in the ONI-was developed to explore the variability in these variables across space and time using time-longi-tude Hovmöller diagrams.
+The SST time series show mean monthly values from 1993-2023, while monthly CHL-a concentrations covers data for 2003-2023 due to limitations with data availability.
+The SST plot (Figure J-9, top panel) clearly shows the extension of warmer waters during the extreme El Niño events of 1997-1998, 2015-2016, and for the latter half of 2023 while cooler waters are observed during the strong La Niña events in 1999-2000, 2007-2008 and 2010-2011 across the ETP.
 The CHL-a plot (Figure J-9, bottom panel), although the pattern is less clear than the SST plot, shows an increase in CHL-a concentrations following the strong La Niña events particularly in 2010-2011, likely due to increases in nutrient availability.